-Bus Riders- At 3:15, a designated teacher will come to each class to pick up any students on her "bus list" and walk them to the bus.
-Students will need to have their tag with bus number on their backpack at all times.
-The teacher will wait with the students for the bus to ensure that each student boards the correct bus.
+Bus Riders: At 3:05 a designated teacher will come to each class to pick up any students on his/her "bus list" and walk them to the bus location.
+The teacher will ensure that each student boards the correct bus.

-Carpool Pick-Up- We strongly encourage our familys to use our carpool system as we strive to make it the most efficient way to pick-up your child.
-You must sign-up in the main office to receive your carpool tags.
-Each family will receive two large numbered tags to be placed in their windshield and one small tag per child to be pinned on their backpack.
+Car-line Pick-Up: We strongly encourage our families to use our carpool system as we strive to make it the most efficient way to pick-up your child.
+Each family will receive two large dismissal tags to display in their windshield.
 We will escort your child to the car once you pull up.
-You will need to stay in the carpool line until we release the next set of cars.
+You will need to stay in the car-line until released by the staff member directing traffic.